liberland/Constitution/Liberland-constitution.md

 * **§II.10.** No law shall abridge the right to assemble peacefully; all public areas within the Free Republic of Liberland shall constitute free speech zones.
 * **§II.11.** No law shall abridge the right to use or issue any commodity or item as currency unless either party to the transaction is legally prohibited to possess such item or commodity; nor shall the Public Administration engage in any form of monetary regulation or currency issue; nor shall it establish any Central Bank.
 * **§II.12.** No law shall abridge the right of self-defence and/or defence of one's property, the close ones and others who are under a direct threat, against initiators of aggression, including the Agents of the Public Administration where acting unlawfully and/or in error.
-* **§II.13.** No law shall impose any obligations as to pursuing and/or obtaining any stage of education by any Person other than Agents and Members of the Public Administration; nor shall it regulate the content of any curriculum used by any school or any higher education institute at any stage of education.
+* **§II.13.** No law shall regulate the content of any curriculum used by any school or any higher education institute at any stage of education.
 * **§II.14.** No law shall regulate any printed materials, radio, television, the Internet or any other medium of exchange of information; no law shall regulate the rules concerning uploading, transmitting, displaying, accessing and/or publishing such information; nor shall any law introduce licensing and/or registration to infringe upon these rights; nothing in this provision shall prevent the Assembly from regulating the rules concerning accessing of private information without the consent of the rightful owner, protection of journalists' sources and minors; no order preventing sharing any information shall be served unless sanctioned by a court of law for the sole purposes of protection of vulnerable parties to a civil or criminal trial or Agents of the Law Enforcement while acting undercover pursuant to a Warrant; the fact that an order has been served shall not be a subject matter of another order.
 * **§II.15.** No law shall prohibit video and/or audio recording of any Agent of the Public Administration in public space and whilst on duty.
 * **§II.16.** No law shall interfere with the content of any contract, nor shall it mandate or forbid any Individual to enter into contractual relations with any other Individual and/or legal Person, or any body of the Public Administration; nor shall it provide any incentive in that respect.